-Day 1: Sightseeing
+Day 1: See the Sights

 Day 2: Living Like a Local

-As such, your brunch options are endless.
-Foreign Cinema is an incredibly popular destination, thanks to its delicious farm fresh omlettes and organic pop tarts—just be aware there will probably be a wait.
-The Sycamore on Mission Street is another great option, a bit more casual with a great back patio for sunny mornings.
-But it's a San Francisco rite of passage to wait in line for one of Tartine Bakery’s candied orange morning buns—a pastry well worth the hour-long wait.
-Walk off your meal by taking a stroll down Valencia Street, which is full of local boutiques and shops.
-Gravel & Gold holds treasures made by local women artists, from quirky printed tops to original prints.
-Mission Thrift is the opposite of curated, but it is full of good vintage finds.
-For funny gifts for friends back home, stop into Therapy, which has clothes and infinite nicknacks.
+Now that you’ve got a little sightseeing out of the way, relax and unwind with local SF residents in the Mission District.
+Located in the heart of the city’s seven square miles, the Mission has been experience a resurgence for nearly two decades, with new restaurants popping up seemingly monthly.
+This means your brunch options are endless.
+Foreign Cinema is a perennial hot spot, thanks to its delicious farm fresh omelettes and organic pop tarts.
+Although there's typical a wait for a table, it's worth it.
+The Sycamore on Mission Street is another great brunch option, one that's a bit more casual and sports a hopping back patio for sunny mornings.
+Still, it's almost a San Francisco rite of passage to wait in line for one of the candied orange morning buns at Tartine Bakery.
+Walk off your meal by taking a stroll down Valencia and its side streets, all brimming with independent shops and boutiques.
+Gravel & Gold is filled with locally-made treasures, from quirky printed tops to original prints; while Community Thrift is chock-full of good vintage finds.
+For fun gifts for friends back home, Therapy boasts infinite nicknacks.

-Day 3: Enjoying the beach
+Day 3: Hitting the Beach

-San Francisco isn’t your typical beach town—its coastline is often shrouded in fog.
-But it still borders the Pacific and it’s worth a visit.
-You can head out to Baker Beach for a new perspective of the Golden Gate Bridge (at this beach, it’s actually behind you).
-There’s also nearby China Basin a smaller, rockier beach that just a touch further out into the crashing waves.
-Keep your eyes peeled for humpbacks, they like to hang around the Mile Rocks Lighthouse, which sits two miles outside the Golden Gate.
-Sutro Baths is home to a stunning piece of coastline where you can wander through the concrete ruins of a public bathhouse that burned down under somewhat suspicious circumstances in 1966.
-From Sutro Baths, you can also wander along the Presidio’s Coastal Trail.
+San Francisco isn’t your typical beach town—its coastline is often shrouded in fog, making for some chilly weather.
+Still, the city borders the Pacific Ocean, and its shorefront is well worth a visit.
+Head out to Baker Beach for a new perspective of the Golden Gate Bridge (at this beach, the bridge is actually behind you), or try nearby China Basin: a smaller, rockier beach that's just a touch further out into the water's crashing waves.
+Keep your eyes peeled for humpback whales—they like to hang around the Mile Rocks Lighthouse, which sits about a mile southwest of the Golden Gate.
+At Sutro Baths you can wander through the concrete ruins of this former public bathhouse, one that burned down under somewhat suspicious circumstances in 1966.
+From here, it's an easy walk to the Presidio’s Coastal Trail.